-Drop date: The last date to drop one-semester courses, without academic penalty, is November 6, 2015.
-For regulations and procedures for Dropping Courses, see the Academic Calendar.
+Drop date: The last date to drop one-semester courses, without academic penalty, is November 4, 2016.
+For regulations and procedures for Dropping Courses, see the Schedule of Dates in the Graduate Calendar.

 Additional Course Information

 Marking Guide: Reflection Paper